 - 1 1/2 pounds gluten free corn bread, cut or torn into 1-inch pieces

 - Cook chorizo in a large sauté pan over medium-high heat until it starts to brown, stirring often and breaking meat into small chunks, about 5 minutes.
 Add butternut squash, cranberries, celery, onion, garlic, sage, and oregano.
 Cook until softened, about 10 to 15 minutes.
 Add apples, stir to mix in, and cook for another 5 minutes.

-- Transfer meat, vegetable and apple mixture to a very large bowl.
+- Transfer meat, vegetable, and apple mixture to a very large bowl.

 - Coat a 9x13 inch baking dish with cooking spray.
-Spoon stuffing into baking dish, mounding it.
+Spoon stuffing into a baking dish, mounding it.

-- Bake stuffing until browned and center reaches at least 160 degrees F - 50 to 60 minutes.
+- Bake stuffing until browned and the center reaches at least 160 degrees F - 50 to 60 minutes.
 Drape pan with foil if dressing starts to get dark.